Phone: (703) 993-8036

 Dr. Heidi J. Graff serves as the Mason LIFE Program Director at George Mason University, as well as course instructor in the Autism Master’s program.
 Mason LIFE is an inclusive postsecondary education program for college-age students with intellectual and developmental disabilities in in that focuses on academics, independent living skills, and integrated employment.
 Dr. Graff’s research interests include disability and sexuality, parent perspective on transition into adulthood, and academic advancement for adult learners with challenges.

-Evmenova, A. S., Graff, H. J., Motti, V. G., Giwa-Lawal, K., & Zheng, H. (2017).
+Evmenova, A. S., Graff, H. J., Motti, V. G., Giwa-Lawal, K., & Zheng, H. (2018).
 Developing a wearable technology intervention to support young adults with IDD in inclusive postsecondary academic environments.
-Manuscript submitted for publication (International Journal of Human-Computer Interaction).
+Manuscript submitted for publication (Journal of Special Education Technology).

 Graff, H. J., Moyher, R. E., Bair, J., Foster, C., Gorden, M. E., & Clem, J. (2017).
 Relationships and sexuality: How is a young adult with an intellectual disability Supposed to Navigate?
 Sexuality and Disability, 1-9.